St. Cloud and the Greater Central Florida

 A direct, side-by-side comparison of two rectangular HVAC air filters against a plain white background.
 The filter on the left is clean and bright white, while the filter on the right is heavily clogged with dark gray dust and debris.

 - Strong, steady airflow is normal.
-Weak or no airflow points to a blockage
+Weak or no airflow points to a blockage.

 What St. Cloud Homeowners Should Do While Waiting for a Repair Tech